snoplus/oxsx/HOWTO.md

-There are two sets of observables considered by this class: firstly, the full set of observables needed to describe an event distribution; and secondly the observable(s) that the systematic actually acts upon.These can be defined by the `SetDistributionObs()` and `SetTransformationObs()` methods, respectively.
+There are two sets of observables considered by this class: firstly, the full set of observables needed to describe an event distribution; and secondly the observable(s) that the systematic actually acts upon.
+These can be defined by the `SetDistributionObs()` and `SetTransformationObs()` methods, respectively.

 ### 7.2.1.
 Scale